-Brushing your hair at night, specifically with a boar bristle hairbrush is one of the simplest ways to protect your hair at night.
-By doing this, you distribute your natural oils from the roots and scalp down through the lengths to prevent haor breakage.
-Using this every night will nourish the hair and work to repair damaged hair shafts.
+Brushing your hair at night, specifically with a boar bristle hairbrush is one of the simplest ways to protect your hair.
+By doing this, you distribute your natural oils from the roots and scalp down through the lengths to prevent hair breakage.
+Doing this every night will nourish the hair and work to repair damaged hair shafts.

 Why do I lose so much hair in the shower?

-It’s normal to lose 50-100 strands of hair each day, so seeing this much hair fall isn’t something to be concerned about.
-You should only worry if you noticed that your hair feels substantially thinner (for example when you tie it into a ponytail), or if you start to see your scalp through your hair more easily than normal.
+You should only worry about hair loss if you notice that your hair feels substantially thinner (for example when you tie it into a ponytail), or if you start to see your scalp through your hair more easily than normal.

 Should I comb my hair in the shower?

 You should never brush or comb your hair in the shower because wet hair is significantly weaker than dry hair and breaks more easily.
-When you’re hair is wet it’s more elasticated, therefore if you comb your hair in the shower you will end up stretching the strands.
-Stretched hair strands lead to breakage.
+When you’re hair is wet it’s more elasticated, therefore if you comb your hair in the shower you will end up stretching the strands leading to breakage.

 Instead of combing your hair in the shower, you should brush your hair before your jump in the shower.
-This is more gentle on your hair type and will remove any knots ready for your hair wash.
-Furthermore, this will prevent hair damage.
+This is more gentle on your hair and will remove any knots ready to be washed preventing hair damage.

 How do you fix hair breakage?

 At home, you can stop hair breakage by changing the things that are known to cause hair damage as well as increasing the nourishment of the strands.
-Hair breakage is a serious single that you need to take better care of your hair.
-Here are the best ways to repair damaged hair:
+Hair breakage is a serious sign that you need to take better care of your hair, here are the best ways to repair damaged hair:

-- Reduce the temperature of your hot tools (straighteners, curling irons)
+- Reduce the temperature of your heat styling tools (straighteners, curling irons)